Last updated by Isabel M

 What about tax exemption?

-As of now, we do not have a system or program in place to process purchases that are exempt from tax.
-Ting customers must submit individual claims for their purchases through the standard means required by the government.
-Generally speaking this will when you file your taxes, but check with your local and state government to be sure.
+We do not have a system or program in place to process purchases that are exempt from tax collection and remittance.
+Ting customers that are 501(c)3 organizations or that are otherwise tax exempt will need to submit individual claims for their purchases through the standard reimbursement means required by their state or local government (for example, Form AU-11 in New York or Form CDTFA-101 in California).

 One question we get is "Why are you collecting sales tax on my online purchase?"